-Fill out the OnlineOpen form.
-Under Institution Payment and Research Funding, check for your funder and institution in the drop-down list.
-If your funder or institution is listed, they have a Wiley Open Access Account and may cover your Article Publication Charge (APC).
+You'll be asked to confirm your affiliations and funders at the start of this process.
+Be sure to check for your institution under the Institution Payment and Research Funding dropdown.
+If your institution or funder is listed, they have a Wiley Open Access Account and may cover your Article Publication Charge (APC).

 Tip: If your funder or institution is not listed, they may still have open access funding available.
 You can check using our Author Compliance Tool.

-If you have requested that your APC be covered by your institution or funder’s Wiley Open Access Account, your OnlineOpen form will be reviewed by your institution or funder directly.
+If you have requested that your APC be covered by your institution or funder’s Wiley Open Access Account, your request will be reviewed by your institution or funder directly.
 Find more information in our self-help guide.

-That’s it!
 Your article will be made open access immediately upon publication.
 The open access icon and Creative Commons license signals to readers that the content is freely available to read, download and share.

 With OnlineOpen the author, institution or funder pays an Article Publication Charge (APC) for the article to be open access – making it immediately and freely available to everyone.
-APC amounts vary by journal
+APC amounts vary by journa.

 *PubMed Central appropriate articles include articles: 1) funded by an NIH funding institute, 2) funded by a PMC-approved funder, OR 3) published OnlineOpen in a PMC accepted journal until 31st December 2018 and published OnlineOpen in a MEDLINE-indexed journal from 1st January 2019; the final published version will become freely available on PMC/Europe PMC, the full-text archive of scientific literature in the biomedical and life sciences.